ibm-cloud-docs/containers/cs_network_policy.md

 ### Install and configure the version 3.1.1 Calico CLI for clusters that are running Kubernetes version 1.10 or later
 {: #1.10_install}

-Before you begin, [target the Kubernetes CLI to the cluster](cs_cli_install.html#cs_cli_configure).
+Before you begin: [Log in to your account.
+Target the appropriate region and, if applicable, resource group.
+Set the context for your cluster](cs_cli_install.html#cs_cli_configure).
 Include the `--admin` option with the `ibmcloud ks cluster-config` command, which is used to download the certificates and permission files.
 This download also includes the keys to access your infrastructure portfolio and run Calico commands on your worker nodes.

   ```
   ibmcloud ks cluster-config <cluster_name> --admin